 Some of these links are affiliate links.
 This means if you make a purchase through that link, I receive a small commission at no extra cost to you.
 Read my full disclosure!

 Siena is one of the more major towns in Tuscany, smaller than Florence, but not as small as the following towns I’ll mention.
-It has a rich history, a bustling plaza, Piazza del Campo.
+It has a rich history and a bustling plaza, Piazza del Campo.

 The piazza bumps right up to the Palazzo Pubblico, an amazing Gothic palace.
 Twice a year, the famous Palio horse race is held in the piazza, a tradition known all throughout Italy.

 Siena is part of the Val d’Orcia region of Tuscany – you know, the one you see all over Instagram that you can immediately recognize as Tuscany!
 That’s right, it’s not far from the sea of rolling hills, tree-lined rural roads, and stone countryside houses surrounded by vineyards.

 Discover how to spend a perfect day in Siena, Italy.